-The Headteacher also keeps a record of any pupil who is excluded for a fixed-term or who is permanently excluded.
-It is the responsibility of the Governing Body to monitor the rate of suspensions and exclusions, and to ensure that the school policy is administered fairly and consistently.
+It is the responsibility of the Governing Body to monitor suspensions and to ensure that the school policy is administered fairly and consistently.

 This policy has been written in conjunction with the children, school council and staff of Styal Primary School.